 Managing the environmental and social impacts of our operations, products, manufacturing, and sourcing is an important part of our commitment.
 We work with business partners, contractors, and suppliers to ensure the products we deliver are safe, effective, and of the highest quality.
 Operating responsibly and using resources efficiently involves setting and living up to exacting standards, and supporting our partners and suppliers in doing the same.

-Innovation is a strategic driver for Shire.
 We view our suppliers as business partners with expertise, assets and capabilities that can be used to enable improvements in efficiency, effectiveness and business continuity to bring life-changing therapies to underserved patients.
-We encourage our suppliers to bring innovative solutions and ideas to Shire and partner in making these ideas happen.

 Policies and Procedures:

 Please follow the links below to Shire’s Purchase Order Terms and Conditions.
 These Purchase Order Terms and Conditions apply to all purchases of goods and services by Shire.

 You will be deemed to have accepted all purchase orders you receive, along with the applicable Purchase Order Terms and Conditions, by your acknowledgement or through your commencement of performance.
 Shire objects to all additions, exceptions, or changes to these terms, whether contained in any printed form of Seller or elsewhere, unless approved by Shire in writing.

 If you have a separate written agreement signed by both you and Shire, the terms and conditions set forth in such agreement shall control over any conflicting terms found in a purchase order or in Shire’s Purchase Order Terms and Conditions.
 Shire’s terms and conditions shall prevail in the event of any conflict between such terms and conditions and any terms and conditions provided by Supplier in any form.

 PO Terms and Conditions: